cloudmesh-community/fa18-523-61/project-report/report.md

 Below is an example of a tweet and a description of the content:

-{
-  "created_at": "Thu Apr 06 15:24:15 +0000 2017",
-  "id_str": "850006245121695744",
-  "text": "1\/ Today we\u2019re sharing our vision for the future of the Twitter API platform!\nhttps:\/\/t.co\/XweGngmxlP", "user": {
-    "id": 2244994945,
-    "name": "Twitter Dev",
-    "screen_name": "TwitterDev",
-    "location": "Internet",
-    "url": "https:\/\/dev.twitter.com\/",
-    "description": "Your official source for Twitter Platform news, updates & events.
-Need technical help?
-Visit https:\/\/twittercommunity.com\/ \u2328\ufe0f #TapIntoTwitter"
-  },
-  "place": {
-  },
-  "entities": {
-    "hashtags": [
-    ],
-    "urls": [
-      {
-        "url": "https:\/\/t.co\/XweGngmxlP",
-        "unwound": {
-          "url": "https:\/\/cards.twitter.com\/cards\/18ce53wgo4h\/3xo1c",
-          "title": "Building the Future of the Twitter API Platform" }
-      }
-    ],
-    "user_mentions": [
-    ]
-  }
-}
+-- insert image of sample json twitter record

 The tweets follow a parent-child construction.
 All tweets contain a user object which can also contain a geo-tagged child object describing the geographic location of where the tweet originated.
 The tweet also contains an entities object that consists of information such as assigned hashtags, URLs, user mentions, and any sort of media material [@www-developer-twitter].
+The data record also contains a flag to indicate if the tweet has been retweeted, or has been forwarded by someone else to another person.
+A retweet is typically comprised of someone else's comments that a user would like to share.

+## Twitter Cloud Storage

+There are many options available today to store twitter data within a cloud storage platform.
+Cloud storage consists of storing data within logical pools that can span multiple servers and multiple locations throughout many locations [@www-en-wikipedia-cloud].
+Cloud services can be accessed through a dedicated cloud service platform, website API's. [@www-en-wikipedia-cloud].

 I intend to store the data within a MongoDB Atlas Cluster run using the AWS platform, for which I’ve created an account.
 I would also like to provide appropriate visualizations using the Python Matplotlib library.

+## Visualizations

 ## Results